Maximize The Battery Life Of Your IoT Devices

 IoT devices need carefully-controlled signal integrity and power integrity.
 Physical-layer time- and frequency-domain measurements and comprehensive analysis software are required to reduce board spins and get to market faster.

 Keysight's SI and PI simulation and measurement tools are suitable for testing all major digital design and interconnect standards, from MIPI to DDR.

 Advances in mixed-signal integrated circuit (IC) technology have been a key enabler of IoT devices; devices are increasingly using printed antennas, multiple antennas, and multiple radios.
 Greater integration delivers lower cost, lower energy consumption, and better performance.

 With increasing complexity, electrical, thermal, and mechanical behaviors need to be fully evaluated.
-Our design and simulation tools support an accurate and seamless flow of co-simulation across multiple realms and technologies — from component to system level.
+Keysight's design and simulation tools support an accurate and seamless flow of co-simulation across multiple realms and technologies — from component to system level.

 IoT Education Hub: Device Test

 Designing IoT devices with the performance and battery life required is no easy task.
 It requires more than a keen understanding of the challenges you’ll face, and selection of the right solutions.
 You need to know how to use those solutions to solve your challenges, and the best measurement tips and practices to follow.

 The IoT Education Hub offers you access to the latest educational resources on IoT device testing.
 Gain access to valuable “how-to” information and learn how you can ensure your IoT devices are developed with minimal board spins, thoroughly tested for the real world, and can get to market on time and ahead of the competition.